Coronavirus and tuition fees

 Aalto Reserve Scholarships

-Aalto Reserve Scholarship concerns admitted students who have a residence permit that exempts them from tuition fees for the first academic year, but become liable for tuition fees later on during their studies due to a change in residence permit status.
-Those students can apply for Aalto University Reserve Scholarship that covers either 50% or 100% of the tuition fee for the remainder of the programme’s normative time.
+Aalto Reserve Scholarship concerns admitted students who have a residence permit exempting them from tuition fees, but become liable for tuition fees during their studies due to a change in residence permit status.
+Students in this situation can apply for Aalto University Reserve Scholarship that covers either 50% or 100% of the tuition fee for the remainder of the programme’s normative duration.

 To be eligible for application, you must satisfy the following criteria: